 There are plenty of things to do in Split now that – thankfully – its days as a departure point to the nearby islands are gone.
 Brimming with recently opened high-quality bistros, antiquities aplenty and the best bar scene on the Adriatic coast, Croatia’s main ferry port is also the country’s most promising all-round city-break destination.
-Our local experts pick the best things to do in Split.
+Time Out's local experts pick the best things to do in Split.

 RECOMMENDED: More great travel destinations in Croatia.